 Prophix vs. Cube:

-Prophix off-loads manual work with structured automation of repetitive tasks, such as data imports and report generation.
+Prophix offloads manual work with structured automation of repetitive tasks, such as data imports and report generation.
 Cube is the better choice for FP&A teams who want to expand, improve, and accelerate financial forecasting along with the rest of FP&A.

-Jirav is financial planning and analysis in the cloud that helps accounting and finance teams budget and forecast without the need for stale, error prone spreadsheets.
+Jirav is financial planning and analysis in the cloud that helps accounting and finance teams budget and forecast without the need for stale, error-prone spreadsheets.
 It’s designed to be completely customizable so you can track, forecast, and share the data that matters most to your business.

 Jirav is designed for small businesses looking to move their financial processes off of spreadsheets and onto a simple tool with straightforward capabilities.

-DataRails is best for smaller companies that already run financial processes and financial forecasts on Excel, but have trouble finding and organizing data across spreadsheets.
+Datarails is best for smaller companies that already run financial processes and financial forecasts on Excel, but have trouble finding and organizing data across spreadsheets.

 Centage’s Planning Maestro empowers FP&A to make faster, more informed decisions, react quickly to market changes, take calculated risks, and capitalize on new opportunities.
 The tool enables you to build flexible, driver-based plans, forecast likely financial performance, analyze results, and share critical information across the business.

 Planning Maestro is suited for FP&A at small businesses looking to drop spreadsheets and enable more complex financial processes.
-Their solutions are developed for specific industries, such as Architecture, Engineering & Construction, Education, and Nonprofit.
+Their solutions are developed for specific industries, such as Architecture, Engineering & Construction, Education, and Nonprofits.